HC24701806/Miscellaneous/README.md

 # Description
-Random projects that I did for fun, mostly projections, predictions, and AI
+Random projects that I did for fun, mostly predictions and AI